 Best Ryder Cup Bookmakers

-There are tons of advantages to wagering on the Ryder Cup, one of which is that there are many Ryder Cup betting sites.
+There are many advantages to wagering on the Ryder Cup, including many Ryder Cup betting sites.
 As one of the largest and most popular golf tournaments, odds on Ryder Cup are readily available across all major sportsbooks, including BetVictor, Betway, 22Bet, N1Bet, and even on betting exchanges Betfair and Smarkets.

 So while Ryder Cup betting markets will be available on many sportsbooks, you should never blindly pick the first one and instead check the quality of the odds, market depth, and whether the sportsbook has bet promotions or free bets available.
-That can be a time-consuming task, which is why we have assembled a list of the top 5 best sportsbooks for betting on the Ryder Cup.
+That can be time-consuming, so we have assembled a list of the top 5 best sportsbooks for betting on the Ryder Cup.

 Offers & Promotions